agoldst/elsmd/scripts/script-sample.md

 \end{center}

 ::: noslide

-## 0:04
+0:04

-I like to use headings to mark my planned timing.
+I like to note my planned timing sometimes (and then deviate from it).
 Notice the use of LaTeX rather than markdown for the image in order to specify the width in terms of the `textpos` grid unit.
 On the slides, the grid is a 9 $\times$ 8 grid with outer margins of 10 and 8 mm.
 Beamer slides are "physically" 128 mm $\times$ 96 mm.
 The resulting grid units are `\TPHorizModule` at 12 mm and `\TPVertModule` at 10 mm.
 In the script, these dimensions are about 1/2 in and 3/8 in, which should usually yield reasonable results.

 :::